needle-mirror/com.unity.netcode/Documentation~/ghost-types-templates.md

 * quaternion
 * double

-For certain types (i.e float, double, quaternion ,float2/3/4) multiple templates exists, which handle different ways to serialise the type:
+There are multiple templates for certain types (float, double, quaternion, float2/3/4) which provide different ways to serialize the type:

-* Quantization [Quantized or un-quantized]: Quantized means a float value is sent as an int, with a certain multiplication factor, which sets its precision (e.g. 12.456789 can be sent as 12345 with a quantization factor of 1000).
+* Quantization (quantized or unquantized): Quantized means a float value is sent as an int with a certain multiplication factor that sets its precision (for example, a float value `12.456789` with a quantization factor of `1000` will be sent as `int 12345`).
 Unquantized means the float will be sent with full precision.
+Refer to [quantization](compression.md#quantization) for more details.
-* Smoothing method [`Clamp`, `Interpolate`, or `InterpolateAndExtrapolate`]: Denotes how a new value is applied on the client, when a snapshot is received.
-See docs for `SmoothingAction` for more details).
+* Smoothing method (`Clamp`, `Interpolate`, or `InterpolateAndExtrapolate`): Denotes how a new value is applied on the client when a snapshot is received.
+See docs for `SmoothingAction` for more details.

 Since each of these can change how the source value is serialized, deserialized, and applied on the target, we have multiple serialization templates.
 Additionally; each template uses different, named regions to handle these cases.
 The code generator will pick the appropriate regions to generate, and thus bake your user-defined serialization settings for fields on your types, directly into the "Serializer" for your type.
 You can explore these generated types in the projects `Temp/NetCodeGenerated` folder (note that they are deleted when Unity is closed).

 ### Changing how a ComponentType is serialized via "Ghost Component *Variants*"

 [Ghost Component Variants](ghost-snapshots.md#ghost-component-variants) give you the ability to clobber the "Default Serializer" generated for a given type, replacing it with your own serializer.
 Variants can also be applied on a per-ghost, per-component basis, via the `GhostAuthoringInspectionComponent`.
-See docs through the above link for futher details.
+See [docs](ghost-snapshots.md#ghost-component-variants) for futher details.

 ### Changing how a ComponentType is serialized via "Ghost Component *SubTypes*"

 You may have multiple Templates defined and available for a given Type (e.g. a 2D and a 3D Template, for a float3).
 SubTypes allow you to choose which one to use, on a per-GhostField basis.
 See example below.

 ## Defining Additional Templates